screwyprof/screwyprof/articles/highload-fun-auth-server.md

 <!---
 title: "What Actually Moved the Score: A Rust Auth Server on highload.fun"
-description: "From a 9.198s first pass to a 5.750s record on highload.fun and first place, at ~20ms average latency against the previous record's ~34ms (~87k req/s, 2 cores, 10,000 connections).
-What actually moved the score (a TCP RST bug, write coalescing), why the usual suspects (locks, allocation, CPU) were already flat, and why io_uring was a dead end."
+description: "From a 9.198s first pass to a 5.416s record on highload.fun, through a lead that changed hands more than once.
+The three wins that looked like the whole story (a TCP RST bug, write coalescing, buffer tuning) were all I/O, holding ~20ms latency against the previous record's ~34ms on 2 cores and 10,000 connections.
+Then a competitor beat it, and taking first back broke the thesis: the last win was not I/O or fewer syscalls but CPU cache locality, pinning each connection to one core so the kernel stops dragging socket state across the cache boundary.
+Why io_uring was a dead end, and why cache locality was the lever beneath it."
 date: 2026-07-05
 category: performance
 --->